 Finding a Reputable Essential Oil Company

-Like any popular product on the market, not all essential oils are created equal.
+Like any popular product on the market, not every essential oil brand is created equal.
 You wouldn’t go to a restaurant without consulting Yelp or let a friend go on a date without checking for red flags, right?
 You should approach wellness companies with the same caution.

 Finding reputable companies can be difficult, though.
 That’s why I’ve compiled a list of traits to help you choose a company that’s making oils you can trust.